gorathus6-sketch/terraform/README.md

-About EMPATHOME (empath x epitome) CLOUD SYSTEMS LLC
+About EMPATHOME (empath x epitome) CLOUD SYSTEMS LLC:

 All your data, replicated across multiple Georedundant regions and zones.
 With the highest standard of encryption.
 With the most aggressive back up policies.